theatre to provoke social change

 - To build an artist exchange program promoting relationships between artists from Sydney and Mumbai

-- An investor has committed to work with bAKEHOUSE & AAWC to provide long term funding for fully-paid secondary and tertiary education for the girls - with ongoing guidance and mentoring - working with the girls to build a new life.
+- in 2017: An investor has committed to work with bAKEHOUSE & AAWC to provide long term funding for fully-paid secondary and tertiary education for the girls - with ongoing guidance and mentoring - working with the girls to build a new life.

 - In 2015 a vocational program training in one of Mumbai's top hair salons saw 7 women graduate with full qualifications, providing potential alternative pathways out of the area, with a number of them now in employment in Mumbai salons.

 2016 DEVELOPMENT in 2016 JATINGA had a final development at KXT as part of the INVISIBLE CIRCUS festival.
-With the support of Education and Learning Foundation - ELF we were able to bring playwright Purva Naresh to Sydney, to spend a week with a cast further developing and investigating the script and staging.
+With the support of Education and Learning Foundation - ELF we were able to host playwright Purva Naresh in Sydney, to spend a week with a cast further developing and investigating the script and staging.
 Our thanks to the following actors who so generously gave of their time: Teresa Tate, Karina Bracken, Trishala Sharma, Jarrod Crellin, Amrik Tumber, Monica Sayers, Sheila Kumar, Suz Mawer, Danielle Jackson, Monica Sayers, Beth McMullen, Heidi Annad, Andrew McMartin, Monroe Reimers.

 Pictures below taken from the public presentation of that development.
 Photo credit: Natasha Narula